tencentyun/intlcloud-documents/product/存储/对象存储 4.0/常见问题/一般性问题(新)_intl.md

 ### Does COS support image compression?

-COS is a distributed storage service for unstructured data and does not support image compression.
-For image compression processing, see the [Cloud Infinite](https://intl.cloud.tencent.com/product/ci?idx=1) overview page.
+COS is a distributed storage service for unstructured data and does not support image compression.<!-- For image compression processing, see the [Cloud Infinite](https://intl.cloud.tencent.com/product/ci?idx=1) overview page.-->

 ### Does COS support thumbnails?

-COS is a distributed storage service for unstructured data and does not support thumbnail feature.
-For more information on thumbnail feature, see the [Cloud Infinite](https://intl.cloud.tencent.com/product/ci?idx=1) overview page.
+COS is a distributed storage service for unstructured data and does not support thumbnail feature. <!--For more information on thumbnail feature, see the [Cloud Infinite](https://intl.cloud.tencent.com/product/ci?idx=1) overview page.-->

 ### Does COS support transcoding video files?